Journal of Biological Physics and Chemistry

 Short title (max.
 50 characters) for page headings.

-Main body of the work, divided into numbered sections (and subsections where necessary) and described by short headings.
+Main body of the work, divided into numbered sections (and subsections where necessary) described by short headings.

 Acknowledgments.

-References (of all articles cited in the text, numbered in sequence as they first appear, the numbers to be placed in square brackets in the text), on separate sheets.
+References (of all articles cited in the text, preferably numbered in sequence as they first appear, the numbers to be placed in square brackets in the text), on separate sheets.
 References should be both sufficient and necessary.
 They should contain some or all of the following elements:

 Author surnames with initial(s)